All Content © 2013

 Timber

-The workshop is humidity controlled to between 50 and 60% humidity (which is about the same as a domestic house) to keep the timber at optimum dryness, to avoid any shrinkage or movement when the furniture is installed.
+The workshop is warm and dry to keep the timber in optimum condition, to avoid any shrinkage or movement when the furniture is installed.
 However, timber is a natural product and some movement must be expected if it becomes drier or damper after installation or delivery.
-We will be happy to advise you further if required.
+I will be happy to advise you further if required.

-Small “cats paw” knots and small burrs, especially in Oak, are not regarded as defects, because the interesting grain patterns that surround them give the timber a sense of character.
-However, Oak sapwood is always excluded from our furniture because it is vulnerable to woodworm.
+Small “cats paw” knots and small burrs, especially in Oak, are not regarded as defects, because the interesting grain patterns that surround them.
+However, pale Oak sapwood is always excluded because it is vulnerable to woodworm.

-Our favourite timbers are English Oak and English Ash, but we can quote in any suitable timber, including American Black Walnut, Maple, Cherry, Iroko and Teak, etc.
+My favourite timbers are English Oak and English Ash, but I can quote in any suitable timber, including American Black Walnut, Maple and Cherry, etc.

 hammer-head key joint.